rakshita95/Modelling-Gap-acceptance-decision/README.md

 This work was accepted as a full paper at the 8th International Conference on Ambient Systems, Networks and Technologies (ANT-2017) held in Madeira, Portugal.
 The publication can be accessed from Sciencedirect using [this link.](http://www.sciencedirect.com/science/article/pii/S1877050917309729)

-##Description of Contents:
+## Description of Contents:
 DT.R: Implementation of Decision tree algorithm
 svm.py: Implementation of Support Vector Machine and Ramdom Forest algorithm
 roc.py: Plots the ROC curves for all the algorithms

+## Author:
+Rakshita